Bjoern1610/tier-sense/README.md

 # TierSense

 A Flutter based tiering app with eSense compatibility.
+The app was created for the [Mobile Computing and Internet of Things](https://pcs.tm.kit.edu/962_984.php) course at Karlsruhe Institute of Technology.

 ## Getting Started